 This is another common problem that you might see in your Charleston rental property after your tenants move out.
-The skill level on this might be considered low-medium, meaning that if you are an experienced do-it-yourself landlord, you should have no problem tackling this.
+The skill level on this might be considered low-to-medium, meaning that if you are an experienced do-it-yourself investor, you should have no problem tackling this.

-To make the patch that is going to fill the hole in your wall, you first need to cut a piece of drywall that is slightly bigger than the existing hole.
-Important: it needs to completely cover the entire hole.
+- To make the patch that is going to fill the hole in your wall, you first need to cut a piece of drywall that is slightly bigger than the existing hole.

-Place the patch over the hole and use a pencil to trace its shape onto the wall.
+- Place the patch over the hole and use a pencil to trace its shape onto the wall (an important note: it needs to completely cover the entire hole).

 IMPORTANT: Take extra care when you cut near wires or outlets.
 If the cavity between your interior walls is thin, make sure that you do not punch through the other side.

 - Cut furring strips from the scrap board, making them slightly wider than the hole.

 - Place them on the inside of the hole and use the drill to attach them to the inside face of the wall.